-For patients with Stage 0 or I and dyspnea, an echocardiogram may be useful to identify other causes of dyspnea, such as cardiac.
+For patients with Stage 0 or I and dyspnea, an echocardiogram may be useful to identify other causes of dyspnea, such as cardiac disease.
 A high-resolution CT may also identify parenchymal lung disease not seen on a chest x-ray.
-If there is no evidence of congestive heart failure or pulmonary hypertension, treatment with corticosteroids may be considered.
+If there is no evidence of congestive heart failure or pulmonary hypertension, a trial of treatment with corticosteroids may be considered.

-Corticosteroids remain the initial drug of choice for treatment of parenchymal lung diseases.
+Corticosteroids remain the standard initial drug of choice for treatment of parenchymal lung sarcoidosis.
 A starting dosage is 20 - 40 mg prednisone or its equivalent.
-Once corticosteroids have been started, the patient is usually seen 1-3 months.
+Once corticosteroids have been started, the patient is usually reassessed after 1-3 months.
 Depending on the patient's condition, the dosage can be tapered at those visits.

-After 3-6 months, the dose should be tapered to physiologic levels - for example, 10 mg of prednisone per day or less.
+After 3-6 months, the dose should be tapered to physiologic levels - for example, 10 mg of prednisone per day or less and below the threshold associated with toxicity in that individual.
 If such a taper is not successful, or there is toxicity from the corticosteroids, one should consider the addition of a steroid-sparing agent, such as methotrexate or azathioprine.
-Both of these agents will take up to 6 months to demonstrate effectiveness and are effective in only about two-thirds of patients.
+Both of these agents may require up to 6 months to demonstrate effectiveness and are effective in only about two-thirds of patients.
 There is some evidence that combining two cytotoxic agents may be useful.
 Leflunomide has also been used in combination with methotrexate.

 If a patient does not respond to the combination of prednisone and a cytotoxic agent, the clinician has to decide whether or not the patient has a reversible disease process (granuloma versus fibrosis) in the lung.
 In addition, the clinician should rule out pulmonary hypertension as a cause of dyspnea.
-There are also non-pulmonary causes of dypsnea, including anemia, heart failure, obesity, other systemic diseases and fatigue that should be considered.
+There are also non-pulmonary causes of dyspnea, including anemia, heart failure, obesity, other systemic diseases and fatigue that should be considered.
 A 6-minute walk or a cardiopulmonary exercise test may help identify what is happening during exercise.
 It may identify patients who require oxygen supplementation.
 It may also identify other potential causes of dyspnea, such as cardiac causes, muscle strength impairment or deconditioning.

-If no alternative cause of dyspnea is identified, an anti-TNF agent should be considered.
+If no alternative cause of dyspnea is identified, an anti-TNF agent can be considered.
 Infliximab has been widely studied, although adalimumab at higher doses may be effective.
 These agents have proved effective for treating inflammatory changes in the lung but will not reverse fibrosis.
-Benefits are usually seen within 3-6 months of starting one of these agents.
+Benefits are usually seen within 2-6 months of starting one of these agents.
 For required monitoring for these agents, see Table 1.